-On the other hand, Kuo (2009) found no difference between a place-place correlation (labial glide iff labial stop) and a place-aspiration correlation (labial glide iff aspirated stop; see the two Type II patterns in Figure 2c).
-Seidl and Buckley (2005, Experiment 2) familiarized 9-month-old infants on $C_1V_1C_2V_2(C_3)$ stimuli and tested listening preference for novel positive vs. negative stimuli.
+Not all experiments that could have detected a single-feature advantage actually did so.
+Kuo (2009) found no difference between a place-place correlation (labial glide iff labial stop) and a place-aspiration correlation (labial glide iff aspirated stop; see the two Type II patterns in Figure 2c).
+Jen Smith points out to us that in some proposed phonologicalfeature systems, consonant labiality and vowel labiality are two different features (Odden, 1991), making both patterns two-feature patterns.
+Another null result was found by Seidl and Buckley (2005, Experiment 2), who familiarized 9-month-old infants on $C_1V_1C_2V_2(C_3)$ stimuli and tested listening preference for novel positive vs. negative stimuli.
 A novelty preference was obtained for an agreement pattern in which C_1 and V_1 agreed in labiality, but also for one in which C_1 was labial if and only if V_1 was high.